 Upgrade from RTX 4090 Mobile:

-- Price Premium: Approximately $500-800 more for equivalent laptop tier
+- Price Premium: Approximately $500–800 more for an equivalent laptop tier

 Upgrade from RTX 4080 Mobile: